 As the Canadian Digital Transformation Leader, Howe’s work focuses on helping large enterprise clients deploy best-in-class technology solutions that results in not only high rates of adoption and usage but innovative and sustainable change to user and workplace experiences.

 Howe has over twelve years of industry and management consulting experience where he has designed and led large scale transformation programs serving financial services, telecom and public sector clients in Canada, the U.S and China.
 Areas of specialization include UX design, cloud strategy, workforce transformation, target operating model design, process redesign, corporate strategy, financial regulatory compliance (US and Canada) and operational risk management.

 Ian holds a Bachelor of Sciences in Applied Biology from the University of Hertfordshire.
-He was also a Bregman Scholar (with honors) and Valedictorian at the Rotman School of Business, University of Toronto, where he graduated with a Master of Business Administration in 2011.
+He received his Master of Business Administration in 2011 from the Rotman School of Business, University of Toronto, where he graduated as Bregman Scholar (with honors) and Valedictorian.